Country of Origin

 GC-303 crystal-composite mat plus NCF incorporated into the sockets, carbon-fiber plates and IEC power inlet.

-Clint Eastwood's dirty Harry roams the streets no more.
+Thankfully Clint Eastwood's dirty Harry roams the streets no more.
 Furutech's GTO-D2 NCF does.
 One look and its intent is clear without a butcher knife or that other thing: to save you money.
 Is your intent to put its savings toward the Red Cross?
 Even Harry Callahan couldn't have said.

 These savings are relative to two other power distributors in this portfolio which carry the NCF suffix: the $2'100 e-TP609 and $4'000 e-TP809.
 Junior eliminates a pair of their outlets.
 It also makes do with a simpler case which instead of fat aluminium or carbon-fiber plates is topped by 106-D NCF carbon-fiber wall plates fitted with GTX-D NCF rhodium-plated phosphor bronze duplexes.

-Now the question you gotta ask yourself is not if you feel lucky but what NCF is.
+Now the question you gotta ask yourself is not whether you feel lucky but what NCF is.
 Why'd you want it?
 Short for Nano Crystal² Formula, it "incorporates into select Furutech products as a special crystalline material with two active properties.
 It generates negative ions that eliminate static and converts thermal energy into infrared.
 We combine this remarkable material with nano-sized ceramic particles and carbon powder for additional piezoelectric damping."

 Having just reviewed Furutech's Clear Line which plugs into an unused power receptacle to expose its AC line to NCF, I was curious to hear what a higher dose across four receptacles could do.
 I could have asked for the e-TP609 or 809 but two of our systems don't need any more than four outlets.
 Certainly none of them need chassis bling by hiding behind a rack out of sight and mind.
 The GTO-D2 NCF—doesn't that sound like a souped-up Subaru—would do just fine.
 For the same reason it might have your attention?